kenneth558/Dysusing-dispensation-no-more/Readme.md

 Here, now, is the evidence...what God says and offers us righteousness to believe.

 For the very first 3 Bible occurrences of "dispensation" Jesus uses it in Luke 16:2,3,4.
-Jesus tells how the unjust steward was told that he was about to lose his "DISPENSATION"...his JOB.
-His master was telling that unjust steward that he was about to get FIRED.
+Jesus tells how the unjust steward was told that he was about to lose his "DISPENSATION"...his JOB, not his TIME SPAN.
+His master was telling that unjust steward that he was about to get FIRED, not KILLED.
 The other 6 occurrences of the term are used by the Apostle Paul, and they refer to

 1) 3 times of Paul's commission to preach the Gospel (i.e., his JOB - 1 Corinthians 9:17, Ephesians 3:2, Colossians 1:25), or
 2) 2 times in referring to a WORK of God (Ephesians 3:9, 1 Timothy 1:4 but presumably not included in some manuscripts), or